If you feel the bridesmaid and groomsmen's roles have all been taken, consider making cousins ushers or usherettes.

 (Wedding Guys Wisdom: talk to the parents to determine how comfortable she is standing in front of a crowd before offering that she stand up in front of everyone with the bridesmaids.
 For some, this might be intimidating.)

-You can also honor a cousin by having them read a poem or verse during your ceremony.
+You can also include cousins in your wedding by having them read a poem or verse during your ceremony.
 If you have a bond with them that might come across through a poem or a special reading, this could be more meaningful to them than being in the bridal party.
 And yet another way to honor a cousin is if you ask them to walk someone special down the aisle.
 If there is a grandparent or other special person in your lives that will be walking down the aisle without a spouse, having your cousin walk them down is a very helpful and special honor.

 HOW TO HONOR THEM AT THE RECEPTION